coatyio/coaty-js/examples/hello-world/README.md

 build and run independently.
 The example has its own npm package definition and a simple build environment based on npm scripts.

+You can either install all prerequisites of the example locally on your target machine as described next or use a dockerized version of the example as described in section [Run with Docker](#run-with-docker) below.

 First, make sure that the `Node.js` JavaScript runtime (version 6 or higher) is globally installed on your target machine.
 Download and installation details can be found [here](http://nodejs.org/).